PaulBatchelor/the_sporth_cookbook/what_is_sporth.md

 a the language, Sporth has a very flexible API.
 It is very easy to build tools and software on top of Sporth.
 Sporth has been built to run inside of programs like ChucK, PD, and LMMS.
-It is also one of the main synthesis engines used inside of the iOS framework AudioKit.
+It is also one of the main synthesis engines used inside of the iOS/macOS framework AudioKit.

 Sporth was originally designed because writing music in C via [Soundpipe](/proj/soundpipe.html) was too tedious.
 The stack-based language design was chosen